DormantBillionaire/hello-java-world/README.md

 ## Experimentation
 Attempted to execute this and push it through Mac OS terminal, but the syntax proved to be a little difficult, I'll attempt this with the next project.

-## For Projects In The Future
+# What Did I learn?
+What Am I Unsure On?

-1. I'm under the impression that you can also choose what language your project will be in (initially), but im curious for when multiple programming languages get underway, how does that work?
+ I'm under the impression that you can also choose what language your project will be in (initially), but im curious for when multiple programming languages get underway, how does that work?

-2. Also im interested in executing the following (Summer 2025):
+# Executable Future Projects (Summer 2025):

       **Calculator** - Basic with just the scanner for user input, and maybe some if statements.